-Clans also have animals that are associated with them, such as the bear, crow, or hummingbird, and a number of Native American tribes have fox clans.
+Clans also have animals that are associated with them, such as the bear, crow, or hummingbird clans, and a number of Native American tribes have fox clans.
 Tribes that have fox clans include the Creek, Hopi, Menominee, and Blackfoot.

 Fox Symbolism to the Meskwaki People

-The Meskwaki People are another Native American tribe who are associated with the fox.
+The Meskwaki People are another Native American tribe who associate themselves with the fox.
 Hailing from the area around the Great Lakes, the Meskwaki People first came into contact with French traders around the 17th century.
-The French apparently met member of a Meskwaki fox clan, and assumed that the entire tribe was a fox tribe instead of a clan within a greater tribe.
+The French apparently met member of a Meskwaki fox clan and assumed that the entire tribe was a fox tribe instead of a clan within a greater tribe.
 To this day, the Meskwaki are still referred to as the Fox People.

 Fox Symbolism and Meanings in Asian Cultures

 In Asian folklore, foxes were also revered.
-In some cultures, they were viewed as sacred beings with mystical powers, and in others mischievous tricksters.
+Some cultures viewed them as sacred beings who possessed mystical powers, while others viewed them as mischievous tricksters.